bordoni/fakerpress/readme.md

 ### Creating Dummy Content ###
 Normally a WordPress developer will need to perform the task of filling up an empty theme with dummy content, and doing this manually can be really time consuming, the main reasons this plugin was create was to speed up this process.

+### Random Featured Images ###
+Create randomly generated attachments as the Featured Images for your WordPress dummy content.

 ### Delete the Content Generated ###
 After you are done with your testing it should be easy to delete all the content created using FakerPress, now you will be able to do it.